vikas-poddar-slalom/katacoda-scenarios/session-09-lab2-gitops-pipeline/step5.md

 You now need to copy this key and add it to GitLab with `R/W` permissions for your remote repository.

 Open https://gitlab.com
-1. Navigate to `App Config` repository
+1. Navigate to `App Config` project
 1. In the left side navigation menu, select **Settings** > **Repository**
 1. Expand the **Deploy Keys** section
 1. Paste the public key that you copied into the **Key** text box